Helpful tips and questions to think about before you start your new home build or remodel.

-- Is Walmart going up next door?
+- On my list of tips for building a new home or remodeling, this one is easy to miss.
+Is Walmart going up next door?
 We passed on a house that had a huge farm behind it.
 The property is surrounded by land that is being snatched up by developers.
 We didn’t want to end up with a home that could one day be behind a Walmart, strip mall, office space, etc.

 - How are the neighbors?
 How close are they?
 Do they have kids or teens?
 Would your family be comfortable there?
 Same goes for the look of the neighborhood.
 Are the houses maintained?
 Are there things you need or might want, like trees, parks, sidewalks, bike paths, etc.

 - Is there an HOA?
 Check those rules and fees.